Last updated October 2010

 Ways that we collect information including personal data

-The Site allows users to view information about us, our services and our clients.
+The Site allows users to view information about us, our products and services and our clients.

-The information we collect from you may include can be uniquely identified with
+The information we collect from you may include information that can be uniquely identified with you

 Automatic collection of information

 Information is also gathered without you actively providing it, through the use of various technologies and